Skip to content

 AI changes the attack surface, but not the basic discipline: identify the risk, assess it, treat it, test the controls, and keep reviewing.

-When we wrote about the gap between AI governance frameworks and real operating models, the observation was blunt: most organisations experimenting with AI had an agent doing something useful and a vague hope that someone in security or compliance had looked at it.
-The frameworks existed.
-The operating discipline did not.
+When we wrote about the gap between AI governance frameworks and real operating models, the pattern was: an agent doing something useful, and a vague hope that security or compliance had looked at it.
+Frameworks existed.
+Operating discipline did not.
+Clearer Australian guidance helps only if someone uses it.

 Start with the business activity you are changing.
-A customer-support chatbot, an internal knowledge assistant, an underwriting helper, a code-generation tool, and an autonomous remediation agent are not the same risk.
-They may all use similar model providers, but the business exposure is completely different.
+A customer-support chatbot, an internal knowledge assistant, an underwriting helper, a code-generation tool, and an autonomous remediation agent are not the same risk - even on the same provider.

 • what data will it read, generate, store, or disclose?